 Certain work experiences, which are an integral part of your program of study may be the basis for Curricular Practical Training employment authorization.
 These experiences may include alternate work/study programs, internships, cooperative education programs and practicum experiences which are either (1) a required part of your academic program, or (2) work for which you receive academic course credit.

-The Augusta University academic program or school and IPSO must approve the employment.
+The Augusta University academic program or school and IPSO must approve all off-campus employment.

 Optional Practical Training

 F-1 students are eligible for 12 months of Optional Practical Training (OPT).
 OPT provides an opportunity to apply theoretical knowledge obtained in an academic program to a practical work experience.
 This employment opportunity must be directly related to your major field of study.